ChaoZhang173/1D-peloton/README.md

    The 1st particle is near but NOT at the pellet surface
    Pellet surface: -0.5*initial spacing
    New particles will be push and added into the particle list
-   Neighbour: Left neighbour for p0 and right neighbour for plast are stored in a ghost particle list
+   Neighbour: Left neighbour for p0 and right neighbour for plast
    Local spaicng: 0.5((distance to left) + (distance to right))

 ## Usage: